Andresfgg/QR-code-extraction/README.md

 ```
 This will start the app and make it accessible at http://localhost:8000.

-2. Open a new terminal and navigate to the repository where you have your image
+2. Open a new CMD window and navigate to the repository where you have your image
 3. Use the 'curl' command to send a POST request to the endpoint
 ```bash
 curl -X POST -F "file=@path_to_your_image.jpg" http://localhost:8000/detect_qr/ --output output.jpg